-- ROI (return on investment) since TMS installation is no longer taking less time.
-Due to the expanded integration capabilities of modern TMS applications, the product is more flexible and adaptive to the business workflow (it contains manual data, web services, ERP, and APIs).
-So, the company invests money in TMS implementation, adapts it easily, and has vast possibilities to tune it to business needs.
+- Immediate ROI starts from day-1 of TMS installation.
+Thanks to the expanded integration capabilities of modern applications, the software is more flexible and adaptive to business workflows (containing manual data, web services, ERP, and APIs).
+So companies invest in the software platform, can implement it quickly (a.k.a.
+“Nail it & Scale it”), and has vast possibilities to tune it to their business needs.

-As the GEFCO website (the European leader in automotive logistics) states, using TMS enterprise is building a “supply chain control tower to obtain real-time visibility from end to end.”
-Using a special software company can have proper predictive analytics about what is anticipated to get and to send from the warehouse.
+GEFCO, the European leader in automotive logistics, states that by using a TMS, enterprises are building a “supply chain control tower to obtain real-time visibility from end to end.”

 Transportation Management System Benefits

-A TMS provides savings by reducing freight delivery cost, improving operational processes, preventing time and money losses with proper analytics, or increasing customer satisfaction due to high-quality service.
+A TMS provides savings by reducing freight delivery costs, improving operational processes, preventing time and money losses with proper analytics, and increasing customer satisfaction thanks to high-quality service levels.

 - After TMS integration, 30% of companies identify an increase in customer satisfaction (AP News Logility Report).

 - About 36% of the respondents admit to a more balanced supply and demand model via predictive warehouse analytics (SupplyChain 24/7).